JorgeDeLosSantos/nusa/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SAPY documentation
+Welcome to NuSA documentation
 =============================

-What is SAPY ?
+What is NuSA ?

-SAPY (Structural Analysis with Python) is a mini-toolkit for solve simple and common structural analysis problems.
+NuSA (Numerical Structural Analysis with Python) is a mini-toolkit for solve simple and common structural analysis problems.

 Code: https://github.com/JorgeDeLosSantos